Welcome to OBy Organization

 by the Agency for Health care Research and Quality

-of the U.S. Department of Health and Human Services.
+of the U.S. Dept of Health and Human Services.

 - Getting sufficient amounts of bed rest and avoiding over-stressful activities while pregnant is important for your health and a safe pregnancy.